Illness & Conditions - Health Conditions

 Who to see for family member support

 If you are a family member of a child with bipolar disorder, it is very important to get the support and help you need.
 Living with or caring for someone who has bipolar disorder can be very disruptive to your own life.
 Manic episodes can be particularly difficult.
-It may be helpful to seek your own counselor or therapist to help you.
+It may help to seek your own counselor or therapist to support you.

 Also, some national support organizations may have a local chapter in your area or provide information on the Internet.
-Examples of such groups include the National Alliance for the Mentally Ill (NAMI) and the Child and Adolescent Bipolar Foundation.
+Examples of such groups include the National Alliance on Mental Illness (NAMI) and the Child and Adolescent Bipolar Foundation.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.